 - 6.13.
 Air emissions from ships are a contributor to the overall air quality degradation in the Mediterranean region, and more specifically in the Mediterranean coastal States.
-Sulphur oxide (SOx) emissions can cause acid rain and combine with other pollutants to generate fine particles, which can lead to respiratory and cardiovascular diseases including childhood asthmas, as well as reduced life expectancy and increase premature deaths.
+Sulphur oxide (SOx) emissions can cause acid rain and can combine with other pollutants to generate fine particles, which can lead to respiratory and cardiovascular diseases including childhood asthmas, as well as reduced life expectancy and increase premature deaths.
 Acid rain is harmful to crops, forests and aquatic species, as well as contributing to the acidification of the oceans.
 Nitrogen oxides (NOx) are also precursors of fine particles and ozone and are one of the main causes of ocean eutrophication.
 The key international regulatory framework regarding the requirements to control emissions from ships is established by MARPOL Annex VI. - 6.14.
 MARPOL Annex VI, adopted by the Protocol of 1997, as amended in 201112, regulates the prevention of air pollution from ships in general and, in particular, establishes more stringent limits for emissions of SOx, NOx and Particulate Matter (PM) from ship engine exhausts.
 MARPOL Annex VI also introduces a new Chapter 4 with regulations on energy efficiency for ships.
-Regulation 1413 provides that from 1 January 2020 the sulphur content of fuel oil used onboard ships shall not exceed 0.50% m/m.
-However, within SOx Emission Control Areas (SOx ECAs), where a higher level of protection is needed due to the proximity of high density shipping traffic to populated areas (for example) or the susceptibility of a particular sea area to acidification or eutrophication, the limit is set at 0.10% m/m. - 6.15.
-In addition, in the European Union the requirements of MARPOL Annex VI as amended, have been transposed into EU law through Directive (EU) 2016/802.
-Therefore, the 0.50% m/m sulphur limit applies in EU waters (including the Mediterranean Sea) outside SOx ECAs as of 1 January 2020.
-The SOx ECA requirements apply in the North Sea, Baltic Sea and English channel.
+Regulation 1413 provides that from 1 January 2020, the sulphur content of fuel oil used onboard ships shall not exceed 0.50% m/m.
+However, within SOx Emission Control Areas (SOx ECAs), where a higher level of protection is needed due to the proximity of high density shipping traffic to populated areas (for example) or the susceptibility of a particular sea area to acidification or eutrophication, the limit is set at 0.10% m/m.
+Implementing SOx ECA standards should (according to the REMPEC Technical and Feasibility Study14): prevent 1,000 premature deaths and more than 2,000 cases of childhood asthma; contribute to a decrease in the acidification of aquatic systems, thanks to a decrease in wet and dry sulphate deposition of 1.16% and 1.95% respectively; and should allow a reduction in haze, and therefore an improvement in visibility, which would be felt clearly above Gibraltar and northern Morocco and Algeria, and along the main shipping lanes connecting the Strait of Gibraltar, Malta and Suez.